angelscatman/angelscatman/README.md

 - **Frontend:** React, TypeScript, TailwindCSS for performant and maintainable interfaces
 - **Backend & APIs:** Node.js + Express/Sequelize, REST APIs for structured data exchange
 - **Mobile:** Kotlin, Flutter, Swift for native and hybrid solutions
-- **Development Workflow:** Dockerized environments and Postman for API testing and integration
+- **Development Workflow:** Dockerized environments and Bruno for API testing and integration
 - **Cross-Platform:** Daily experience developing on macOS and Linux

 ---